Over the last 20 years working as an electrician, I’ve spent over $10,000 on tools.

 The Best Electrician Tool Kits

-These 2 kits come with 28 electrician tools each.
 This is a great buy when you start out because you save a lot of money by buying in bulk.
-If you bought each tool individually, the cost would be much greater.
+If you bought each tool individually, the cost would be much higher.
 I prefer to use Klein products, but Greenlee also makes some great quality tools.

 Compete Electrician Tool Set

 This belt has a roller style buckle with 2 clips.
 It is padded around the waist which makes this very comfortable to wear.
 The suspenders are a great way to remove some of the weight off your back and onto your shoulders.
 This is probably the most comfortable and affordable tool belt on the market.
 If you’re looking for a more in-depth discussion you can check out our review of the top Electrician Tool Belts available.

 This is the most versatile tool I use.
 It is a must for twisting wires together for tight connections.
 They can also be used to tighten Red B-Caps and pull fish tape.
 They also work as a hammer in a jam.

 I primarily use these to cut my wires to specific lengths when I am terminating on devices.